harvester/harvester/enhancements/20240223-hugepage-support.md

 Given that the kernel itself has the ability to support this, it seems reasonable to provide a way for users to enable its use.

+### Linux Parameters and Features

+There are several aspects to the Linux support for hugepages:
+1. Allocation of RAM for hugepage use.
+2. Interfaces for programs to make explicit use of hugepages.
+3. A Kernel facility to make implicit use of hugepages.

+Each of these is discussed briefly below.

+Further details of hugepage support may be found in Linux man pages and Linux kernel documentation as listed at the end of this document.

+#### Allocation of RAM for hugepage use

+Normally, all allocatable RAM is managed in the uniform standard page size.
+For x86_64 and ARM architectures, this unit is 4KiB.
+This is the smallest size page that the hardware MMU supports in its page tables.

+To make use of the larger page sizes, the kernel must be told to set aside some amount of RAM for that purpose.

+#### Interfaces for programs to make explicit use of hugepages

 ### Goals